guyirvine/fitness/README.md

 # Fitness: Plan & Track My Fitness

-This is a Vue 3 + Vite app to track the lifecycle of your vegetable plants at home.
+This is a Vue 3 + Vite app to track your fitness at home.

 ## Features
-- Add, edit, and view details for each plant
+- Add, edit, and view details for each workout
-- Track planting date, growth stage, notes, and harvest date
+- Track workout sessions
 - Simple, clean UI

 ## Getting Started